ghoulsblade/love-pd-audio/README.md

 NOTES
 -----

+So far this lua module doesn't even need löve2d and can be used with pure lua.

 Interfacing directly into the love audio via sounddata in love 0.8.0 will not work properly due to lack of buffering/streaming api for runtime-generated audio-data.<br>
 Instead the love2d code for openal audio source with streaming will be used as basis, and a new openal-instance will be opened by the module, independent from löve, to avoid needing a modified love2d binary.<br>